constellation4sitecore/zodiac-sitecore10/README.md

 ___If your machine does not meet these minimums, you will likely experience resource-related problems that are virtually impossible to troubleshoot.___

 ### Development Enviornment Assumptions:
+- For Sitecore 9.1, you must have the .NET Framework SDK version 4.7.1 installed.
-- At time of writing, this solution works on Visual Studio 2017 v15.9.9.
+- This solution was tested on Visual Studio 2017 v15.9.9.
 - You must run Visual Studio in "as Administrator" mode to ensure you have sufficient local privileges.
-- Your NuGet feeds should include the Sitecore package feed: https://sitecore.myget.org/gallery/sc-packages
+- Your NuGet feeds should include the Sitecore package feeds.
+You can get the feed links here: https://sitecore.myget.org/gallery/sc-packages
-- If you are using Team Development for Sitecore (TDS) this solution works with TDS version 5.8.0.6.
+- If you are using Team Development for Sitecore (TDS) this solution was tested with TDS version 5.8.0.6.
 - Although not required, we use the SlowCheetah Visual Studio extension.
 If you are not going to use SlowCheetah, you may have to adjust a NuGet package.

 ### Sitecore Installation Prerequisites: